 Library of Things.
-This collection of 3-dimensional objects includes a wide variety of items such as virtual reality goggles, cake pans, robots for children to code, technology for adults to test, Home Energy Kits, and much more.
-Selection of these items is primarily done through research into other library systems' Library of Things collections and finding the most popular items.
-At this time there is no professional review source for library collections of things.
-Consumer Reports is a source for reviews of things and is used as a guide for purchase.
+This collection of 3-dimensional objects includes a wide variety of items such as virtual reality goggles, cake pans, robots for children to code, technology for adults to test, Home Energy Savings Kits, and much more.
+Selection of these items is primarily done through research into other library systems' Library of Things collections and a determination of the most popular items.
+Although at this time there is no professional review source for Library of Things collections, Consumer Reports is a reliable and credible source of reviews and is used as a guide for purchase.

 Online Resources.
 The Library subscribes to online databases on a variety of subjects to supplement its print collection.
-Selection criteria for these databases is dependent primarily on patron demand for the subject, cost, the vendor's reputation, and the database's ability to supplement heavily-used or otherwise weak areas of the collection.
-Selection for most of these items is shared by members of the Black Gold Cooperative Library System.
-Sites such as Hoopla and Kanopy allow patrons to self-select entirely.
+Selection criteria for these databases is dependent primarily on patron demand for the subject, cost, vendor reputation, and the database's ability to supplement heavily-used or less robust areas of the collection.
+Selection for some of these items is shared by members of the Black Gold Cooperative Library System.